 4 killed, 8 injured in downtown Louisville shooting; suspected gunman dead

-At least four people were killed in a shooting at a bank in downtown Louisville and at least eight others were hospitalized, police said.
+At least four people were killed in a shooting at an Old National Bank branch in downtown Louisville and at least eight others were hospitalized, police said.
 The suspected gunman was also dead, police said.

-Louisville Metro Police Deputy Chief Paul Humphrey told reporters it appeared the gunman used to work at the bank.
+Louisville Metro Police Deputy Chief Paul Humphrey told reporters the gunman had a connection to the bank and appeared to have been a current or former employee.
 It wasn't immediately clear if the gunman was killed by responding officers firing at the gunman or if the shooter died of a self-inflicted gunshot wound, Humphrey said.

 At least two police officers were shot while exchanging gunfire with the gunman, Humphrey said.
 One of the officers was in critical condition and undergoing surgery, and another person was also in critical condition.